dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

 ## Primary Key

 In order to use DynamoDB as a Dapr state store, the table must have a primary key named `key`.
+See the section `Partition Keys` for an option to change this behavior.

 ## Spec metadata fields